 Susanna Crum conducts research-led projects that investigate maps and printed ephemera as social artifacts at the intersection of past, present, and future.
 With cyanotype, lithography, video, and sculpture, she merges digital and analog technologies and emphasizes print media’s roles in maintaining relationships – and erasures – between people and place.
 Her multilayered images combine community-based research with archival materials like letters, maps, newspapers, and oral histories, and propose an interpretation of place in which past and present are concurrent and vital.

-Susanna Crum uses print media, video, and sculpture as tools to investigate and interpret data from archival and community-based research.
+I use print media, video, and sculpture as tools to investigate and interpret data from archival and community-based research.
 Historical and contemporary maps appear to be scientific or distanced from the societies they represent, but are a product of their place, time, and maker.
 They shape perceptions of the social lives of places, in ways that may go unnoticed but have a significant impact on economies, communities, and the environment.
-In her view, print media are inseparable from social history, and processes like lithography and woodcut have a long history within mass media publishing.
+In my view, print media are inseparable from social history, and processes like lithography and woodcut have a long history within mass media publishing.
 They forged social contracts for image consumption that persist in digital media today.

-Susanna's work often combines digital and analog processes and techniques.
-Since 2017, her ongoing Alternative Maps project has explored the globe as an ephemeral printed object, a device for the distortion of landscape, and a tool to perpetuate sociopolitical relationships.
+My work often combines digital and analog processes and techniques.
+Since 2017, my ongoing Alternative Maps project has explored the globe as an ephemeral printed object, a device for the distortion of landscape, and a tool to perpetuate sociopolitical relationships.
 Often out-of-date as soon as they are produced, a globe asks viewers to visualize the world not as an image on a screen or a flat abstraction, but at a fixed scale in relationship to their bodies.
 Alternative Maps merges traditional globemaking techniques, centuries-old printmaking processes, and digital tools like CNC devices and software.
-Working with traditional printmaking techniques allows Susanna to connect to the social significance of the globe as a printed object in both concept and form.
-Using print processes allows her to merge visual languages from past and present, and facilitate conversations about the ways that yesterday’s words and images promote today’s social norms and historical erasures.
+Using traditional printmaking techniques, I merge visual languages from past and present.
+In what ways do yesterday’s words and images promote today’s social norms and historical erasures?

-Research is central to Susanna's projects, and the development, presentation, and overall impact of her work is typically activated through collaborations with archivists, community leaders, and stakeholders.
-Because she typically makes work about specific places, she facilitates community and civic engagement throughout each project.
-Her collaborations with Tiffany Carbonneau engaged large, public audiences outside of the traditional gallery context.
-Collaborative workspaces play a significant role in her practice, such as Calliope Arts, which she cofounded with Rodolfo Salgado Jr in 2015 and Mildred's Lane, a 96-acre research space in Pennsylvania cofounded by J Morgan Puett and Mark Dion.
+Research is central to my projects.
+Collaborations with archivists, community leaders, and stakeholders activtate the development and presentation of my work.
+Because I often make work about specific places, I facilitate community and civic engagement in each project.
+My collaborations with Tiffany Carbonneau engaged large, public audiences outside of the traditional gallery context.
+Collaborative workspaces play a significant role in my practice, such as Calliope Arts, which I cofounded with Rodolfo Salgado Jr in 2015 and Mildred's Lane, a 96-acre research space in Pennsylvania cofounded by J Morgan Puett and Mark Dion.

-Susanna spends a significant amount of time working with other artists to facilitate community and support through the practice of printmaking.
-This takes many forms, including collaborative publishing projects at Calliope Arts and her university's publishing program Rolling Knob Press; artist residencies at studios in the US and abroad; panels and presentations with other artists; workshops and lectures at universities; and work as President of the Mid America Print Council from 2018-2020.
-These are pillars of her work as an artist and educator.
-She works to promote roles and accessibility of print media and opportunities for students and practitioners who too often are met with socioeconomic circumstances that present challenges and barriers to a focused and sustained artistic practice.
+I spend a significant amount of time working with other artists to facilitate community and support through the practice of printmaking.
+This takes many forms, including collaborative publishing projects at Calliope Arts; artist residencies at studios in the US and abroad; panels and presentations with other artists; workshops and lectures at universities; and work as President of the Mid America Print Council from 2018-2020.
+These are pillars of my work as an artist and educator.
+I work to promote roles and accessibility of print media and opportunities for students and practitioners who too often are met with socioeconomic circumstances that present challenges and barriers to a focused and sustained artistic practice.

 “ ‘The process of drawing’ says Crum, ‘allows for detailed study of maps over time.’
 The landscape we know, or think we know, has been drawn and redrawn over time, not least of all by us, the viewer.
 Each of us carries in our minds a series of maps: how to get our child to school the quickest, where a particular shoe repair shop is, a quiet place to take an evening walk.
 But such maps are generalizations; all maps, in truth, are generalizations, a vague sketch.
 One need only look at a Rand McNally to see where deserts lie, or farmland, or even burgeoning housing developments in the suburbs as enormous white spaces.
 As far as the map is concerned, there is simply nothing there to make a legend of.